edwinst/parse_double/README.md

 * The parser proper is roughly 400 lines of which some could still be eliminated.

 * It does not do perfect unlimited-precision parsing.
 Instead the parser uses the maximum amount of significant mantissa digits that fit in a 64-bit integer and then it ignores the remaining digits.
+This leads to a worst-case rounding error that is slightly larger than that of implementations considering all digits.
+  (See "Rounding" below.)

 * The code has no dependencies except for the availability of a (64-bit)*(64-bit)->(128-bit) unsigned integer multiplication